Share This Article

 Every workplace should offer a safe and healthy environment for its employees.
 To safeguard employees, adequate health and safety measures should be implemented and be kept under vigilance, so that employees get their basic rights.

 - Encouraging ethical trade

 All WFTO members should support, promote, and share the ethical trade community’s message in order to improve global manufacturing conditions and practices.

 In addition to benefiting communities, fair trade organizations should aim to utilize sustainable resources and lower carbon footprints in order to address environmental concerns.

 More and more brands in India sell fair trade dresses.
 We, as a community, should encourage these brands by purchasing from them.
-The boom in the fair trade clothing market will continue into this decade.
-As a nation, we should encourage people to have a sustainable environment by supporting fair trade clothing brands.
+The boom in the fair trade certified clothing market will continue into this decade.
+As a nation, we should encourage people to have a sustainable environment by supporting fair trade certified clothing brands.
 Here are some famous brands listed below: